BorisMolch/pfrontend-temp/content/works/jellyfish.md

 section3: FEATURES
 title3: Bespoke technology for rich immersion
 text3: |-
   Our tailor-made synthesizers are driven by real-time voice analysis of the singer, measuring pitch, amplitude, and even nuances like tonality and phrasing.
-These sonic inputs transform a wide gamut of immersive parameters - the surrounding soundscape, harmonic and rhythmic details, colors, animation, and spatial qualities.
+These sonic inputs transform a wide gamut of environmental parameters - the surrounding soundscape, harmonic and rhythmic details, colors, animation, and spatial qualities.
+All of this is realized in our original, fully-immersive three-dimensional sound system.

-  # Real-time voice analyzer

-  * **Spatial Audio**

   * **Synesthesia**